U.S. judge says UCLA failed to protect Jewish students, orders fair access to all of campus

 "This fact is so unimaginable and so abhorrent to our constitutional guarantee of religious freedom that it bears repeating, Jewish students were excluded from portions of the UCLA campus because they refused to denounce their faith," Scarsi wrote.
 "UCLA does not dispute this."

 Rather, he wrote, UCLA has argued that the students were not excluded by the university itself directly.
-However, in accordance with constitutional principles, UCLA is not allowed to offer services to some students that are not available to other students when the school is aware that these other students are being excluded on the basis of their religion — even if the discrimination comes from outside actors, according to Scarsi.
+According to Scarsi's ruling, UCLA is constitutionally not allowed to offer services to some students that are not available to other students when the school is aware these other students are being excluded on the basis of their religion — even if that exclusion comes from outside actors.

-Mary Osako, vice chancellor for strategic communications at UCLA, said the university works to make all students feel welcome.
+Mary Osako, vice chancellor for strategic communications at UCLA, said the university works to ensure all students feel welcome.
 She said the recent ruling would "hamstring" its ability to respond to campus incidents.

 "UCLA is committed to fostering a campus culture where everyone feels welcome and free from intimidation, discrimination, and harassment," Osako said in a statement.
 "The district court's ruling would improperly hamstring our ability to respond to events on the ground and to meet the needs of the Bruin community."